This post contains affiliate links. Read the full disclosure here

 - Allows you to make money from home.

-- Doesn’t require writing and social media skills, such as freelance writing, blogging or virtual assistance.
+- Doesn’t require writing such as freelance writing, blogging or virtual assistance.

 - Allows you to work on your own terms and set your time.